jayjayjpg/emberginners-workshop/content/steps/install-party/step-006.md

 ---
-title: Step 6 - Directories
+title: Step 6 - Navigation Using the Terminal
 order: 6
 ---